Apple Showed AR, VR Headset to Company's Board, Report Says

 The headset reportedly combines elements of augmented and virtual reality.
 The headset would be Apple's first new product since the Apple Watch in 2015.

-Apple has planned on unveiling the headset by the end of this year or sometime next year.
-Consumer might be able to get their hands on the headset by 2023.
+Apple has planned to unveil the headset by the end of this year or at some point next year.
+People might be able to get their hands on the headset by 2023.
 Analyst Ming-Chi Kuo reportedly predicted that Apple's "goal is to replace the iPhone with AR in 10 years."

-Last year, another Bloomberg report suggested internal disagreements on Apple's AR/VR plans.
-The report said Apple could pursue a split strategy, meaning a VR headset would be developed first, and AR smart glass would be produced later.
+Last year, another Bloomberg report suggested internal disagreements on Apple's AR and VR plans.
+The report said Apple could pursue a split strategy, meaning it would develop a VR headset first, and AR smart glass would come later.

 Apple didn't immediately respond to CNET's request for comment.